StarScape/droplet/notes.md

 - Projects with chapters
   - Basic functionality ✔️
   - Create/delete projects
+    - Prompt user for new project name when button clicked ✔️
+    - Fix layout bug
+    -
   - Create/delete chapters
   - Ordered/unordered chapters
   - Cache project data on exit and reload on open